Rocco DeLuca: 2005-07: I Trust You to Kill Me album and documentary

-The band's debut album, I Trust You to Kill Me, was released on CD on March 21, 2006 on the Ironworks label.
+The band's debut album, I Trust You to Kill Me, was released on CD on March 21, 2006, on the Ironworks label.
 The album was produced by Jude Cole, mixed by Florian Ammon (except for tracks 2, 7 and 10 which were mixed by Dave Reed), and engineered by Florian Ammon and Dave Reed.
 Coinciding with the release of the album, the band released a behind-the-scenes documentary under the same title.
 Public screenings of the film were held in New York City, West Hollywood, and San Francisco in September 2006.

 Actor Kiefer Sutherland, co-owner of Ironworks with Jude Cole, offered support as the band's tour promoter and manager, as well as helping to produce the documentary.
 Sutherland is also featured in the film, most famously for an incident in which he dove full-body into a decorated Christmas tree.
 In May 2006, the band and Sutherland traveled to the United Kingdom to promote their new release by playing some live shows.
 In the summer of 2007, the band also opened for English band Keane's Under the Iron Sea Tour in North America.

 The band appeared on several TV shows, such as Jimmy Kimmel Live!, The Tonight Show with Jay Leno, the Late Show with David Letterman, The Late Late Show with Craig Ferguson, Friday Night with Jonathan Ross, Kastljós in Iceland, and Top of the Pops in the UK on May 22, 2006.

-2008-09: Mercy and break-up
+2008-09: Mercy

 On March 10, 2009, Rocco DeLuca and the Burden released their second full-length album, entitled Mercy.
 To produce the album, DeLuca chose to work with Lanois, who had produced a number of albums for rock band U2, including The Joshua Tree, Achtung Baby, and All That You Can't Leave Behind, as well as other artists like Brian Eno, Peter Gabriel, and Bob Dylan.
-DeLuca has cited Lanois as a hero of his and Lanois has many times made guest appearances with him on stage.
-For Mercy, DeLuca decided to strip down the setup to make the live experience "more personal."
-Shortly thereafter, DeLuca and Carman toured as a duo without Beste and Velasquez, who were both featured in the studio recordings for the album.
-Kiefer Sutherland directed the music video for the album's most-promoted single, "Save Yourself", which was used as the promo for Sutherland's television movie 24: Redemption.
-Following touring for the album, DeLuca and Carman also split ways.
+Lanois has many times made guest appearances with him on stage.